Sarah Gillespie

 Sarah Gillespie is a British-American singer-songwriter, poet and producer known for her blend of poetic lyrics with folk, blues, and jazz influences.
-She has released five albums, which have received critical acclaim.
-Gillespie has collaborated with prominent jazz musicians including Chris Montague, Mercury prize nominated Kit Downes, Laura Jurd, James Maddren, and Ruth Goller.
-Her style is often compared to Bob Dylan and Tom Waits.
-Her work extends into arts education and advocacy: she founded the Create Now Academy in 2020 to mentor women in songwriting and creativity, and in 2025 launched the non-profit initiative She Writes Songs, with events in the United States and the United Kingdom.
+She has released five albums, which have received critical acclaimn and she has collaborated with prominent jazz musicians including Chris Montague, Mercury Prize-nominated Kit Downes, Laura Jurd, James Maddren, and Ruth Goller.
+Gillespie's style is often compared to that of Bob Dylan and Tom Waits.
+Her work extends into arts education and advocacy: she founded the Create Now Academy in 2020 to mentor women in songwriting and creativity, and in 2025 launched the non-profit initiative "She Writes Songs", with events in the United States and the United Kingdom.

 Her debut poetry collection, Queen Ithaca Blues, was published by Albion Beatnik Press.

 Biography

-Sarah Gillespie was born in London to an American mother and British father.
+Sarah Gillespie was born in London, England, to an American mother and British father.
 She grew up in Norfolk, interspersed with numerous trips to Minnesota where she listened to Bessie Smith, Bob Dylan, Cole Porter and early blues and jazz.
-From the age of four, Gillespie composed songs on piano, and then at 13 began playing guitar.
-At 18, she moved to the US, busking in the streets and playing gigs.
+From the age of four, Gillespie composed songs on piano, and when she was 13 she began playing guitar.
+At 18, she moved to the United States, busking in the streets and playing gigs.

-On returning to London, she gained a first class degree in Film and Literature and an MA in Politics and Philosophy from Goldsmiths, University of London.
+On returning to London, she gained a first-class degree in Film and Literature and an MA in Politics and Philosophy from Goldsmiths, University of London.